The Best Beer Gardens in Philadelphia This Year

 There isn’t a prettier view in the city

-There may not be a more idyllic waterfront bar in Philadelphia than Morgan’s Pier.
-This spot takes the beer garden and puts it over the water.
-Add a stunning view of the Benjamin Franklin Bridge, sprinkle in picnic tables with large umbrellas, throw in some lights and put on some good music to set the vibe.
-This spot is perfect.
+An idyllic waterfront bar, Morgan’s Pier has a stunning view of the Benjamin Franklin Bridge with picnic tables, large umbrellas, lights, and good music to set the vibe.
+This atmosphere is perfect.

 The drinks are fantastic.
 You can get anything from the full bar (including slushies for those hot days) and that includes a healthy beer list.
-Sadly the food doesn’t live up to either the drinks or the view.
-But this can be a good after-lunch, pre-dinner, or after-dinner spot.
-Location: 221 N Christopher Columbus Blvd.
-Learn more.
+Sadly, the food doesn’t live up to either the drinks or the view.
+But it’s still a good after-lunch, pre-dinner, or after-dinner spot.
+Unlike most of the places on this list, they accept reservations.

 Drury Beer Garden

-Billed as an indoor-outdoor beer garden, this is a fantastic spot in the heart of Midtown Village.
-(Is an indoor beer garden a thing?)
+Billed as an indoor-outdoor beer garden, Drury Beer Garden is a fantastic spot in the heart of Midtown Village (is an indoor beer garden a thing?).
 Originally located behind the Opa Greek restaurant, the owners decided to dump the Opa concept and go all-in on the beer garden.
-And it’s a good thing too.
+And it’s a good thing, too.

-The old Opa restaurant entrance on Sansom, functions as the indoor space (again, an indoor beer garden?).
-But the true garden can be found out back in the Drury alleyway adjacent to McGillin’s Olde Ale House (the oldest continually operated tavern in Philly).
+The old Opa restaurant on Sansom is the indoor space, but the true garden is out back in the Drury alleyway adjacent to McGillin’s Olde Ale House.
 The beer list is heavy on big national and international brands (bottles and cans), but there are a handful of standout local brews to be found.
+Sidle up to the bar, grab a beer, and take a seat at one of the picnic tables.
+Burgers are good, and the happy hour deals are great.
+DBG also participates in SIPS mentioned above.

 Craft Hall

-Enjoy a beer while your four-legged friend enjoys some time off leash
+Enjoy a beer while your four-legged friend plays

-Philly’s largest indoor beer hall also has one of the most unique outdoor beer gardens.
-We’re talking about UNLEASHED: Bark & Beer, of course.
-This dog park/human garden concept lets your pouch run around off leash while you sip the brews from Mainstay Independent Brewing Company.
-Order online and your beer is delivered to you.
-Note: it is frowned upon to serve the dogs beer.
+Philly’s largest indoor beer hall also has one of its most unique outdoor beer gardens.
+We’re talking about UNLEASHED: Bark & Beer at Craft Hall.
+This dog park/human garden concept lets your pooch run around off leash while you sip the brews from Mainstay Independent Brewing Company.
+Order online and your beer is delivered to you outside.
+With room for about 40 people and dozens of rambunctious canines, it’s not exactly relaxing, but it is fun.

 Chestnut Hill Brewing

-This garden is open late!
-So grab a pint and sit in one of the funky chairs
+Enjoy a pint in one of the funky chairs

-In the northwest section of the city, Chestnut Hill Brewing offers a fun garden space with cool, colorful oversized chairs, fire pits, and water feature.
-The tables sprawl out around the plaza and make for a fun experience in a relaxed atmosphere.
+In northwest Philadelphia, Chestnut Hill Brewing offers a fun garden space with colorful oversized chairs, fire pits, and a water feature.
+The tables sprawl out around the plaza and make for a nice experience in a relaxed atmosphere.

-They serve their own beers and a few other drink offerings.
-But the reason why this place is so popular is the pizza.
-Neapolitan pizzas crafted by hand and fired in their wood oven.
-Grab and pie, pair it with your beer, and enjoy the environment.
-Or, if you aren’t feeling pizza, grab takeout from any number of other food stalls in the Market at the Fareway.
-Location: 8221-8231 Germantown Avenue behind the Chestnut Hill Hotel.
-Learn more.
+CHB serves their own beers and a few other drink offerings, but the reason why this place is so popular is the pizza.
+The Neapolitan pizzas are crafted by hand and fired in their wood oven.
+Pair a pizza with your drinks and enjoy the environment.
+Or, if you aren’t feeling pizza, get takeout from any number of other food stalls inside the Market at the Fareway.

 Puddler’s Kitchen & Tap by Conshohocken Brewery